mikemaccana/agave/README.md

 Why are only our add-on methods showing up as keys?
 Why don't the native, inbuilt methods appear in our ‘for’ loop?

 The answer is that inbuilt methods in Javascript have always been non-enumerable.
-But in ES3, you never had the ability to make your own non-enumerable methods.
+But __in ES3, you never had the ability to make your own non-enumerable methods__.

 ES5 - the current version of Javascript created in 2009 that Chrome, Firefox, and IE9/10, as well as node.js use - specifically allows for the [addition of new non-enumerable properties via Object.defineProperty()](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/defineProperty).

-So let’s try again, ES5-style:
+So open a new tab.
+Let’s try again, ES5-style:

     Object.defineProperty( Object.prototype, "newStyleMethod", {value: function newStyleMethod(){}, enumerable: false});